LukDrey/eDNA_teaching/README.md

 overlap <- dplyr::intersect(floristic_soil$Genus, fungi_only_tax$Genus)
 ```

+> What does this overlap between the two tables tell us?
+What might it mean e.g. to have a very high vs a very low amount of overlap between these two tables, one machine- (i.e. sequencing) generated and the other human-generated?
+What do you think could lead to a lower overlap between these tables?

 ## 8. Metabarcoding reads vs Sanger reads

 Finally, we may want to compare our consensus sequences to the Sanger sequencing results from the first part of the course.
 To do this, we can make a local BLAST database out of the metabarcoding consensus sequence FASTA file in the command line using makeblastdb, which is a part of Blast+.